XBastille/FoxTrend/readme.md

 <img src="public/Media/website_logo.jpg" alt="FoxTrend Logo" height="400">

 # 🚀 DEVELOPMENT STAGE RELEASED! 🎉
-We are thrilled to announce that FoxTrend has officially entered the development stage in a grand way, marking an exciting milestone in its journey. 🎉
+We are thrilled to announce that FoxTrend has officially entered the development stage, marking an exciting milestone in its journey. 🎉

 FoxTrend is a comprehensive platform designed to provide detailed stock price information, predictions, and company insights for every company in existence, including cryptocurrencies.
 With an emphasis on data-driven decision-making, our platform enables users to track stock prices and forecast future trends with accuracy and ease. 📊💡